TransitNow/flashpay-wearos/readme.md

 - Press the recent app shortcut (top button for TWP5, bottom button for TWP3), you will be prompted to bind that shortcut to the default recent apps or this app.
 Select this app.
 - Long-press the voice shortcut (crown button for TWP5, bottom button for TWP3), if you have multiple voice assistants installed (like Alexa), you will be prompted to select one.
 Select Google Assistant Go.
 If you don't have Google Assistant Go 2.8 installed, make sure to [side load it](https://www.apkmirror.com/apk/google-inc/google-assistant-go/google-assistant-go-2-8-0-release/).
   - Note: I actually prefer to use [Alexa for Wear OS](https://www.apkmirror.com/apk/amazon-mobile-llc/amazon-alexa-for-smart-watches-wear-os/) instead.
 Assistant Go is a little cumbersome since it was designed for a Phone.
 Unfortunately, you cannot sideload the official Assistant apk for Wear OS.
-  - Note: Galaxy Watch users can also use this method to bind the shortcut and save double-press for something else.
+  - Note: Galaxy Watch cannot override the recent apps shortcut, so you will need to use the double press shortcut instead.

 ## How it works